LilaKelland/Papaoutai-Arduino/README.md

 # Papaoutai_Arduino_Code
-Proximity BLE code for the Arduino Nano
+Proximity BLE code for an Arduino Nano